asadqureshi12/cardiometabolic-deterioration/README.md

 | 2026-02 | 0.318 | 0.128 |
 | 2026-03 | 0.365 | 0.126 |

 The WORSENING+UNSTABLE group shows a clear upward trajectory from 0.021 in April 2025 to 0.365 in March 2026.
 The all-other-patients group oscillates flatly between 0.107 and 0.150 with no directional trend across the same period.
-This is the temporal signal behaving as designed — identifying patients whose exceedance intensity is genuinely and persistently increasing over time, not episodically elevated.

 ---

-## 13. Financial Implications
+## 14. Operational Considerations

-This section presents an indicative financial impact estimate for illustrative purposes.
-It is not a prospective cost model and does not claim predictive validity for this synthetic cohort.
+This section documents deployment constraints that would need to be addressed before a system of this architecture could be operationalised in an NHS setting.

-The NHS National Cost Collection 2022/23 records an average reference cost of approximately £2,500–£3,000 per unplanned medical admission spell.
-The retrospective validation (V1) identified an acute or inpatient encounter rate of 15.3% in the non-flagged temporal cohort over a 6-month window.
-In a real-world cardiometabolic monitoring deployment, the clinical value of a system such as this would derive from identifying patients in the WORSENING+UNSTABLE state early enough to enable community-level intervention — a medication review, a GP escalation, a community cardiology referral — before an unplanned admission occurs.
+**Observation density.** The system requires minimum longitudinal observation density across SBP, HbA1c, and LDL to generate temporal signals.
+In this synthetic cohort, 74.5% of scored patients did not meet the temporal threshold.
+Real-world EHR systems with structured chronic disease review pathways — EMIS, SystmOne — would produce substantially higher coverage.
+Observation density is the primary operational constraint on system utility, not the scoring architecture.

-If a deployed system of equivalent architecture were applied to an NHS population of 1,000 cardiometabolic patients, and if the WORSENING+UNSTABLE prevalence matched the synthetic cohort rate of approximately 1.1% (7 of 631), approximately 11 patients would be flagged per cycle.
-If early escalation for flagged patients avoided one in four predicted admissions — a conservative assumption relative to published proactive care intervention studies — the avoided cost per monitoring cycle would be in the range of £6,875–£8,250 per 1,000 patients.
+**EHR integration.** Deployment would require a defined data extraction pathway from the source EHR into the scoring pipeline.
+The SQL scoring architecture is EHR-agnostic; the integration layer would need to map local encounter classification, SNOMED coding, and LOINC observation codes to the formats expected by the pipeline.

-At Trust level, with a typical cardiology and diabetes outpatient register in the range of 5,000–15,000 patients, the operational case for a system of this kind is not marginal.
-The material constraint is not the scoring architecture — it is the observation density available in the source EHR, which determines how many patients can receive temporal scoring in the first place.
+**Clinician review capacity.** The system produces a prioritised patient list, not a care plan.
+The operational value depends on whether the clinical team has the capacity to act on escalation signals — a medication review appointment, a community cardiology referral, a structured GP review.
+Without a defined clinical workflow for Band 3 and Band 4 patients, the output is informational rather than operational.

-The deprivation scoring component (formula: `11 - deprivation_decile`), designed to weight population health risk alongside clinical risk, was documented as a design decision but not implemented in the current scoring pipeline.
-Integration of deprivation weighting in a future iteration would align the system with NHS Core20PLUS5 and NHSE health inequalities frameworks, and would strengthen the population health business case.
+**Coding quality.** The system's cohort eligibility gate depends on accurate SNOMED condition coding in the source EHR.
+Incomplete or inconsistent coding of hypertension, diabetes, and CVD diagnoses would affect cohort completeness.
+A coding audit would be a prerequisite for deployment.

 ---

-## 14. Technical Stack
+## 15. Technical Stack

 | Layer | Tool | Purpose |
 |-------|------|---------|